Resonanz/egui-widget-texicon/README.md

 ## What is egui-widget-texicon?

-egui-widget-texicon is an egui widget that combines an icon and text.
+egui-widget-texicon is an egui widget that combines an icon + text.
 Such an arrangement is often found in modern UIs.

 Please submit an issue on Github if you have suggestions or improvements.